mike632t/x11-calc/README.md

 Written in C using X11.

 Use  of any language extensions or non standard language features has  been avoided in order to try to make the code as portable as possible.

-Currently it will only compile without modification on Linux (Debian 10), but as with earlier  versions of the intention is to be able to compile the code on VMS running on either VAX or Alpha processors, and Tru64 Unix running on Alpha.
+Currently compiles without modification on Linux, VAX/VMS, and  Tru64 Unix.

 ### Latest News